jessicarose/curriculum/org-example/README.md

 #### Set up `.env`

 Copy the `.env.example` file over and name it `.env`.
 Edit the file and then change the line that says `HUGO_CURRICULUM_GITHUB_BEARER_TOKEN` to contain the token that you have generated earlier.
+Save this to the root folder of your project, not within your example org folder.

 #### Run this command

-Run this command in a terminal, substituting in the github API token you generated above:
+Navigate into your example org folder and then run this command in a terminal:

 ```bash
 npm i